A Genius, Two Partners and a Dupe

-A Genius, Two Partners and a Dupe (Un genio, due compari, un pollo) is a 1975 Spaghetti Western comedy film directed by Damiano Damiani.
-It was co-written and produced by Sergio Leone, who also directed the opening scene.
+A Genius, Two Partners and a Dupe (Un genio, due compari, un pollo) is a 1975 Spaghetti Western comedy film directed by Damiano Damiani and starring Terence Hill, Miou-Miou, Robert Charlebois, Patrick McGoohan, Jean Martin, and Klaus Kinski.
+The film is about three con artists (Hill, Miou-Miou, Charlesbois) who plot a heist to steal a fortune from an Army calvary officer (McGoohan).
+It was based on an idea by executive producer Sergio Leone, and was notably the last Western the filmmaker worked on.

 Plot

-Joe Thanks (Terence Hill) is a genius conman.
-He conducts various schemes with his two friends: Creole Steam Engine Bill (Robert Charlebois) and his girlfriend Lucy (Miou-Miou).
+Joe Thanks is a genius conman.
+He conducts various schemes with his two friends: Creole Steam Engine Bill and his girlfriend Lucy.
 Lucy loves both men, and they in turn both vie for her affection.

-Joe formulates an extremely elaborate plan to steal $300,000 from Major Cabot (Patrick McGoohan), an Indian-hating cavalry man, and in doing so save the Indian land he is trying to steal.
+Joe formulates an extremely elaborate plan to steal $300,000 from Major Cabot, an Indian-hating cavalry man, and in doing so save the Indian land he is trying to steal.
 Every time the plan seems to be failing, Joe has another trick up his sleeve.
 The film climaxes with a stagecoach chase and a gigantic explosion.